fxck/zerops-astro-static/README.md

-# Zerops + Remix - Static
+# Zerops + Astro - Static

 ![Header Image](/header.png)

-A static Astro example for Zerops which you can deploy in 2 simple steps.
+A Static Astro example for Zerops which you can deploy in 2 simple steps.

 **Features**